Skip to main content

 Dr. Cooper will be appointed Associate Director of the major and will work closely with Director Dr. Mark Prendergast.
 Dr. Sharrett-Field received her Ph.D. in Experimental Psychology (Neuroscience track) in 2013 and has been a member of the Psychology Department since that time, focusing on the teaching of behavioral neuroscience.
 Since 2015, Dr. Sharrett-Field has been a member of the Advisory Board of the Neuroscience B.S.
 Program.
 She looks forward to working with you all !

 UK professors Dr. John Littleton, CEO of Naprogenix, Inc., and Dr. Mark Prendergast are investigating the effects of COVID-19 “spike proteins” on the brain.
 COVID-19 spike proteins may be toxic in the brain, particularly in an alcohol-dependent brain.
 Many patients with COVID-19 are reporting losses of smell and taste, indicating that the virus or proteins associated with it are entering the brain (as HIV-1 does).
 Because of the unique molecular structure of the virus spike proteins, they are likely to target neurochemical receptors that are "upregulated" by chronic alcohol intake.
 This suggests that alcohol-abusing individuals may be particularly susceptible to COVID-19- related CNS symptoms.
-Littleton and Prendergast have submitted a grant, which is a supplement to a National Institutes of Health award to Naprogenix, Inc., to extend their studies on viral proteins in
+Littleton and Prendergast have submitted a grant, which is a supplement to a National Institutes of Health award to Naprogenix, Inc., to extend

 By Whitney Hale